Cognitive sovereignty

 With the rise of AI, a new crop of Silicon Valley ‘founders’ believes that having ‘taste’ alone is enough to build a business, because the machines will take care of implementation.
 A tech company with a workforce requiring no salaries, no health insurance, no life-work balance, no holidays, no sick leave—this has been an investor wet dream for decades.

-Most business ideas are worthless without execution.
-And proper execution is only possible with an intelligent workforce capable of coming up with innovative solutions based on the knowledge they have stored and processed in their brains.
+Also, most business ideas are worthless without proper execution.
+And proper execution is only possible with an intelligent workforce capable of coming up with innovative solutions based on the knowledge they stored and processed in their brains.

-As the Silicon Valley moguls continue pouring their fortunes into artificial intelligence, we should go all-in on developing our brains.
+As the Silicon Valley tech moguls continue pouring their fortunes into artificial intelligence, we the people should go all-in on developing our brains.
 Because organic semiconductors and data centres might still be the future.